Grid Obstacle Representation of Graphs: Abstract

 \section{Abstract}

-The \emph{grid obstacle representation} of a graph $G=(V,E)$ is an injective function $f:V \rightarrow \mathbb{Z}^2$ and a set of point obstacles $\mathcal{O}$ on the grid points of $\mathbb{Z}^2$ (where $V$ has not been mapped) such that $uv$ is an edge in $G$ if and only if there exists a Manhattan path between $f(u)$ and $f(v)$ in $\mathbb{Z}^2$ avoiding the obstacles of $\mathcal{O}$.
-The \emph{grid obstacle number} of a graph is the smallest number of obstacles needed for the grid obstacle representation of $G$.
-This work shows that planar graphs admit such a representation while there exists some non-planar graphs that do not admit such a representation.
-Moreover, we show that every graph admits grid obstacle representation in $\mathbb{Z}^3$.
-We also show NP-hardness result for the point set embeddability of an $\ell_1$-obstacle representation.\\\\ {\bf Keywords.} Geometric graph, grid obstacle representation, obstacle number
+The \emph{grid obstacle representation}, or alternately, $\ell_1$-obstacle representation of a graph $G=(V,E)$ is an injective function $f:V \rightarrow \mathbb{Z}^2$ and a set of point obstacles $\mathcal{O}$ on the grid points of $\mathbb{Z}^2$ (where no vertex of $V$ has been mapped) such that $uv$ is an edge in $G$ if and only if there exists a Manhattan path between $f(u)$ and $f(v)$ in $\mathbb{Z}^2$ avoiding the obstacles of $\mathcal{O}$ and points in $f(V)$.
+This work shows that planar graphs admit such a representation while there exist some non-planar graphs that do not admit such a representation.
+Moreover, we show that every graph admits a grid obstacle representation in $\mathbb{Z}^3$.
+We also show NP-hardness result for the point set embeddability of an $\ell_1$-obstacle representation.